 Talking about risks, many people use margin trading to keep less cryptocurrency on an exchange at a time (and use the amount for leveraged buys) while the rest is in cold storage.
 This is far less risky than speculating with leveraged positions although the position can equally be liquidated when the cryptocurrency is on a downward trend.
 Remember that you can lose money easily when margin trading because short-term price movements can force you to close a position.

 Another issue with margin trading is that you will be making short-term capital gains and losses that are subject to short-term capital gains tax.
 This is unlike those who hold long (can enjoy long-term capital gains rates).

 Due to the many risks involved, trading margins are not advisable for newbies in crypto trading.

 There are many other ways through which you can manage risks involved in margin trading.
 For instance, you can set stops and hedge margin positions with another margin position or with spot buying (buying actual crypto).

 For instance, apart from the fact that you should stay away from margin trading if you are a newbie in crypto trading, you need to start slowly.
-A low level of leverage will see you cap any risks to minimum and help you avoid losing all funds in a single transaction.
+A low level of leverage will see you cap any risks to a minimum and help you avoid losing all funds in a single transaction.
 Again, you can use stop-loss and take-profit orders to set clear limits for closing positions.
-This can help avert huge problems.
+This can help you avert huge problems.

 Apart from watching the prices themselves, a trader should also watch shorting trends among crypto traders.
-For instance, when a cryptocurrency is heavily shorted, the crypto may move sharply higher and this can force more short sellers to close out their positions and leading to upward pressure on the cyptocurrency price.
+For instance, when a cryptocurrency is heavily shorted, the crypto may move sharply higher and this can force more short sellers to close out their positions and leading to upward pressure on the cryptocurrency price.
 This condition is known as a short squeeze.
-Knowing when it happens can help you take the right move in trading cryptocurrencies using margins.
+Knowing when it happens can help you make the right move in trading cryptocurrencies using margins.